Authentication

 Token exchange (multi-tenant)

 For B2B apps where each customer should only see their own data, use secret key token exchange.
-Your server exchanges a secret key for a short-lived JWT with a security context, then your frontend queries with that token.
+Your server exchanges a secret key for a short-lived JWT with a security context and optional group restrictions, then your frontend queries with that token.

 Server-side: exchange secret key for scoped token